Hey, girl! It’s me- your future self!

 First of all, let me start by telling you—because I know it’s been on your mind–your boobs do bounce back, and you will age gracefully.
 At 50 you still tell people you’re 29, and they believe you.
 Well done!

 Listen.
 I know what you’re going through right now.
 The kids are little.
 You’re exhausted.
 You’re overwhelmed.
 You’re working your absolute hardest.
-You’re doing everything you can to make sure those kids are getting what they need, the house is getting cleaned, and that guy you live with is reasonably happy.
+You’re doing everything you can to make sure those kids are getting what they need, the house is getting cleaned, and that your partner is happy.
 You’re drained.
 You’re maxed out.

 You’re feeling like everything you’re doing is wrong.